 In order to deliver high-quality software to our customers, we always follow the same process when developing a new system:

+Middleware is software that connects two incompatible systems.
+It is especially useful for adding features to legacy software.
+To give a few examples, middleware might let you email a statement of account to all your customers each month - it exports the data from your existing system.
 Or, it might let you accept data from key customers electronically - it imports the data to your existing system.
 Or, you could add tracking, audit, or reporting capabilities.
 Some more examples:

 Automated software agents (bots)

 If you or your staff are constantly repeating the same series of tasks, the probability is good that at least some of that series of tasks can be automated.
 The benefits of automation are numerous:

 Is your business dependent on a labyrinthine Access database/Excel spreadsheet made by an ex-employee in the 90's?
 Or worse - a DOS-based application from the 80's?
 We can replace this with a state-of-the-art xAMP application, and deliver many benefits to you, some of which we list below:

 Note: just to be clear, although we just mentioned "web" and "internet" many times, we're not proposing putting a supercharged version of your carefully-guarded spreadsheets on the internet.
 It's just that the web and xAMP applications are essentially the same - the big difference is who can access them.
 We are proposing to supercharge your legacy applications, but this does not require making them public, or putting them on the internet, in any way.
 We would propose locating your xAMP applications on a server located at your premises, inside your firewall, and accessible by nobody except your own employees.